tedchen0001/OSCP-Notes/Off_Sec_PG/Billyboss(WIP).md

-Sonatype Nexus service on port 8081 the credential is nexus///nexus.(only guess...refer to the official walkthrough)
+Sonatype Nexus service on port 8081 and the credential is nexus///nexus.(only guess...refer to the official walkthrough)